-Howard Yu is Professor of Strategic Management and Innovation at IMD, where he teaches on the following programs: Advanced Strategic Management (ASM), Building on Talent (BOT), Breakthrough Program for Senior Executives (BPSE), Driving Strategic Innovation (DSI), Strategic Marketing in Action (SMA) and Orchestrating Winning Performance (OWP).
+Howard Yu is Professor of Strategic Management and Innovation at IMD, where he teaches on the following programs: Advanced Management Program (AMP), Building on Talent (BOT), Breakthrough Program for Senior Executives (BPSE), Driving Strategic Innovation (DSI) and Orchestrating Winning Performance (OWP).

 Jean-Louis Barsoux is a senior research fellow at IMD.